Best Film for the Nikon N8008

 Foma Fomapan R100 - This is a black and white transparency film, reported by Fomapan as having very good resolving power, higher levels of contrast, and very fine grain.
 It’s also mentioned as a substitute for the discontinued Agfa Scala Film Stock.

 Consumer vs Professional Film

-The film speed is shown as ISO, which can also be regarded as the film’s sensitivity to light.
+Film speed is displayed by ISO, that can also be regarded as the film’s light sensitivity.

 It is often quite challenging to handhold the N8008 with ISO 100 or slower speed films (ISO 25, ISO 50, etc).
-They will probably be longer will probably take more time than what you are able to handhold without producing motion blur unless you’re in full sun.
+The will probably be longer will likely take more time than what you’re able to handhold without producing motion blur unless you’re in full sun.

-A fast lens, flash, and/or tripod are going to assist you with longer exposure times.
-The additional gear might not be needed if you choose a higher speed ISO 800 or ISO 400 film.
+A flash, fast lens, and/or tripod can assist you with longer shutter speeds.
+The extra accessories may not be needed if you go with a higher speed ISO 800 or ISO 400 film.

-Film latitude is the range of stops a film can be overexposed while holding onto satisfactory quality.
-Pro film emulsions have a larger latitude to go along with a somewhat higher price.
+Latitude is the range of stops a film can be overexposed while having usable photographs.
+Professional film emulsions have a greater latitude to go along with a slightly higher price.

-Negative film has more latitude when compared to slide film.
-That is one of the reasons why it is thought of as more challenging to work with.
+Negative film has more latitude compared to reversal film.
+That is one of the reasons why it is viewed as more difficult to shoot.